On the speed of convergence of Newton's method for complex polynomials: Uniformly distributed roots

-We now conclude the main statement. \begin{proof}[Proof of Theorem \ref{Thm:Main}] By Theorem \ref{thm: set of starting points}, for each root there is a starting point satisfying the conditions of the theorem.
+We now conclude the main statement. \begin{proof}[Proof of Theorem \ref{Thm:Main}] By Theorem \ref{thm: set of starting points}, for each root the set $\mathcal S_d$ contains a starting point satisfying the conditions of Theorem~\ref{thm:one root}.
 In particular, these orbits are $R$-central for a universally bounded value of $R$.
-Note that the $d$ roots have to compete for the available area in $D_{2R+2}(0)$.
+Note that the $d$ roots have to compete for the available area in $D_{3R/2+1/2}(0)$ (the sets $V_n$ from Lemma~\ref{lemma: area bound} are contained in the immediate basins).
 Since the estimates in the proof of Theorem \ref{thm:one root} are based on the area (except for the Near Case where the orbit gets to the region of quadratic convergence), we get the same estimate for the combined number of iterations (except that the estimate $\log |\log \varepsilon|$ applies for each root separately, thus it is multiplied by $d$). \end{proof}

-\begin{remark} This result is close to optimal in the sense that the power of $d$ cannot be reduced for our universal set of starting points that is bounded away from the unit disk.
-The reason is that outside the unit disk $N_p$ is conjugate to the linear map $w \mapsto \frac{d-1}{d} w$ by \cite[Lemma~4]{HSS}, so at least $O(d)$ iterations are required for each ``good`` starting point to get close to the unit disk where the roots are located, and at least $O(d^2)$ for all the $d$ starting points combined. \end{remark}
+\begin{remark} This result is close to optimal in the sense that the power of $d$ cannot be reduced for any set of starting points that is bounded away from the unit disk.
+The reason is that outside the unit disk $N_p$ is conjugate to the linear map $w \mapsto \frac{d-1}{d} w$ by \cite[Lemma~4]{HSS}, so at least $O(d)$ iterations are required for each ``good'' starting point to get close to the unit disk where the roots are located, and at least $O(d^2)$ for all the $d$ starting points combined. \end{remark}

+\emph{Acknowledgement}.
+We would like to thank Victor Pan, Michael Stoll and Stanislav Harizanov for interesting and encouraging discussions.
+We are also grateful to the anonymous referee and the editor for their valuable comments that led to improvements of our manuscript.
+Finally, we would also like to thank the Deutsche Forschungsgemeinschaft for their support.